dduan/duan.ca/_posts/2018-08-25-a-tale-of-two-dates.md

 didn't take long to complete the conversion to `DateInterval` in project `B`, now it builds and runs!

-Oh, wait, why are some tests failing in probject `B`?
+Oh, wait, why are some tests failing in project `B`?
 Shouldn't this just be an mechanical change?

 I spent time investigating.
 The failing tests are for some very specific